cs1302uga/cs1302-ce03/README.md

 ### Directory Permissions

-1. `user1`: Create a subdirectory within `exercise3` called `thoughts`.
+1. **[user1]:** Create a subdirectory within `exercise3` called `thoughts`.
 Inside of the `thoughts` directory, add a file called `notes.txt`.
 Explicitly set the mode for each of the following to the indicated octal:
    * `exercise3` --> 770
    * `exercise3/thoughts` --> 700
    * `exercise3/thoughts/notes.txt` --> 660

-1. `group`: In your notes, create the following table:
+1. `group`: In your notes, create the table below.
+For a directory, read and write permission are generally only useful in conjunction with execute permission.
+For this reason, some modes are omitted.

    | Mode | a | b | c | d | e |
    |------|---|---|---|---|---|